Last updated: June 8, 2020

 Tour Guide Fee: P300, P600, up to you actually

 The tour guide fee is a bit tricky, to be honest.
 There is no standard rate for it.
 If you ask the guide or anyone working there, they will tell you the same thing: “It’s up to you, whatever you think is appropriate.”
 It’s tricky and a bit annoying if you don’t have anything to compare it to, but it’s probably because they haven’t standardized or formalized the processes yet.
-According to other sources, P300 is good if you’ll be visiting just one waterfall, and P600 if you’re visiting all three, regardless of how big your group is.
+According to some sources, P300 is good if you’ll be visiting just one waterfall, and P600 if you’re visiting all three, regardless of how big your group is.
+Other sources say that it’s P100 per person.
+For this guide, we used the P100 per person rate.